gordenfl/Study/Database/MongoDB/MongoDB_Index.md

 ## Notice about Index

-1. if you have a lot of index, when you add or delete or udpate data, it will bring a lot of cost.
+1. if you have a lot of index, when you add or delete or update data, it will bring a lot of cost.
 2. multi-index order: such as {username: 1, age: -1} or {age: -1, username: 1, }
 3. Big index will occupy more memory, it will bring negative effect.
 4. Avoid "index failed": the query conditions do not match the index design.
 The index will not be used. bring low efficient.